Troubleshooting Xdebug remote debugging sessions

 <?php phpinfo();

 This piece of code will display your server PHP configuration and all relevant information.
-To find out if you have Xdebug extension enabled, just search for the page for xdebug.
-If you can't find the appropriate section in your info page, it means the extension has not been loaded.
+To find out if you have Xdebug extension enabled, just search for the page for xdebug

 There are a number of reasons why Xdebug might have not been loaded.
 Here are some common issues that you should check:

-• Make sure you actually restarted your server.
-I would recommend stopping your server and using something like sudo lsof -nPi|grep httpd to ensure that no server process is actually running.
-There have been times when I've actually had to manually kill server processes in order to restart it because none of the command line commands worked.
+to ensure that no server process is actually running.
+There have been times when I've actually had to manually kill server processes in order to restart it because none of the command line commands worked. - Check your server error logs to see if there have been problems trying to load the extension.
+It's possible, for example, that your

 Check your Xdebug configuration

-Once you've verified in phpinfo() that you actually have the Xdebug extension loaded, but remote debugging is still not working, it's time to check your configuration next.
-Remember, that you should always use phpinfo() to ensure that any configuration change you make is reflected on the server.
+that you actually have the Xdebug extension loaded, but remote debugging is still not working, it's time to check your configuration next.
+Remember, that you should always use phpinfo()

-The value of xdebug.remote_enable should be "1".
+should be "1".
 Otherwise, the remote debugging simply isn't enabled.

-The value of xdebug.remote_host should be where ever you want you Xdebug to connect to.
+should be where ever you want you Xdebug to connect to.
 If you're just using a local machine for development, it's usually just "localhost".
 However, if you're using a virtual machine you may need to make sure that this points to whatever address your virtual machine uses to connect to your own computer.
 This may vary on the type of virtual machine and the operating system you are using.

-The values of xdebug.remote_port should be the same port that your IDE is configured to listen.
+should be the same port that your IDE is configured to listen.
 Make sure, however, that the Xdebug is not configured to use any port that is already being listened by some other software.
-For example, the default port 9000 used by Xdebug is also the default port of php-fpm.
-Once you enable the listening on your IDE, you should use the command line to verify that your IDE is actually listening to that port,
+For example, the default port 9000

 For example, you should see something like the following: